easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 ### Thermal Environment

 The remaining parameters are used for setting and manipulating the surrounding thermal environment.
-A simplified one-dimensional representation of the thermodynamic process solved by the %Environment system is shown in Figure 1 @cite handbook2013fundamentals .
+A simplified one-dimensional representation of the thermodynamic process solved by the %Environment system is shown in @figureref {Environment2DModel} @cite handbook2013fundamentals .
 The %Environment circuit connects directly to the %Energy system circuit to balance with metabolic rate and body heat storage.

 <center>
 <a href="./Images/Environment/Environment2DModel.png"><img src="./Images/Environment/Environment2DModel.png"></a>
-<i>Figure 1.
-Human thermoregulation in an environment can be shown with a simplified one dimensional model.
+<i>@figuredef {Environment2DModel} Human thermoregulation in an environment can be shown with a simplified one dimensional model.
 The net heat production is transferred to the environment through the skin surface and respiratory tract.</i>
 </center><br>